Season 2025–2026 concerts

 Tampere Philharmonic Choir

-Experience the epic themes of Game of Thrones, Skyrim, The Legend of Zelda, The Lord of the Rings and more, brought to life by a symphony orchestra, a soloist and a choir in the Main Auditorium of Tampere Hall!
+Experience the epic themes of Game of Thrones, Skyrim, The Legend of Zelda, The Lord of the Rings and more, brought to life by a symphony orchestra, a soloist and a choir!
 SAGAS takes the audience on a journey through the legendary music of beloved games, films and TV series.
 In collaboration with The Concert Factory.
+The program will be announced later.

 For more information about the concert, click here.